plone/training/plone_training_config/instructions.rst

 This takes a **veeeeery loooong time** (between 10 minutes and 1h depending on your Internet connection and system speed) since it does all the following steps:

-* downloads a virtual machine (Official Ubuntu Server 16.04 LTS, also called "Xenial Xerus")
+* downloads a virtual machine (Official Ubuntu Server 18.04 LTS, also called "Bionic Beaver")
 * sets up the VM
 * updates the VM
 * installs various system-packages needed for Plone development